About the Community Response Volunteer Scheme

 - would just like to chat to someone

 then please do not sit at home worrying.
 Call us and see what can be done.
 We will do our best to help.
-We will be delivering leaflets about the scheme in the villages.

 The role of the Parish Council and a call for volunteers

 The Parish Council has limited powers and responsibilities in respect of public health.
 It can, however, act a voice for the community.
 It can also use its resources to help co-ordinate a community response to the current situation aimed at supporting the most vulnerable in the communities of Coxhoe and Quarrington Hill.